 was also the same type as seen in an existing Astra Torres ship.

 a larger bomb load, a wireless, and 2 machine guns, one of which

 was on top of the envelope.
-This was accessed by a tube and rope ladder from the gondola.
-Sometimes
+This was accessed by a tube and rope

-ships sometimes were erretic and unstable
+dirigibles ever made, these ships sometimes were erretic and unstable

 in flight.
 The responsiveness in the controls was sluggish and

 often caused the crew to be airsick.
 However one of the main advances

 in airship technology was the very high rate of climb which the

 and more reliable ships, the bulk of anti-submarine patrol on

 the east coast and south-west coast of England was maintained

 by the Coastal.
 On the east coast, with the prevailing westerly